EarlGlynn/Kansas-Voter-Registration-File/README.md

 Notes:

-* "Edited" in a filename indicates some personal identifiable information (PHI) has been removed.
+* "Edited" in a filename often indicates some personal identifiable information (PHI) has been removed.

 * Most filenames end with time stamp (yyyy-mm-dd) of voter file release (which enables comparisons of multiple versions in Excel).